 Resource Utilization: Data platforms have to do a lot to work seamlessly.
 Like a duck on a pond, it might seem like a data platform is effortlessly providing data management capabilities, but under the surface there is a lot of activity.
 Scheduling snapshots and backups, managing replication, providing self-service, and scaling storage all take resources.
 A good data platform can provide these capabilities without requiring too many resources of its own.
 A good data platform should save you more time and resources than it takes to run your data services.

 Data Portability: Containers made it really simple for us to move our applications around.
 Containers are lightweight, encapsulated environments that include all the dependencies and libraries to run an application.
 A data platform should provide ways for us to also move the data for these applications to where it delivers the greatest benefits to our organization.
 Without having data portability, our applications are really tethered to where the data is located and become less portable.
 Making data portable allows users to copy data between production and development environments for testing, move applications and data between clouds, and just be generally flexible for changing business requirements.
+And that’s one of the most important Kubernetes data platform benefits to fully utilize.

 Security, Encryption and RBAC: Our customers who provide personal or confidential information expect their data to be handled responsibly.
 They have entrusted the data platform with that sensitive information, and it needs to ensure that we are preventing access to curious eyes or accidental dissemination of that data to people who shouldn’t have it.